 Texas Family Voice Network

-Texas System of Care supports the development and sustainability of the Texas Family Voice Network (TxFVN), an organization comprised of family leaders from across the state.
+Texas System of Care supports the the Texas Family Voice Network (TxFVN), a 501(c) organization that lifts family voices and supports the development of family leaders from across the state.
 TxFVN strives to be informed change agents recognizing that families are powerful when united in a common goal.
-TxFVN members serve in an advisory role to Texas System of Care and provide guidance on state initiatives that impact children’s mental health.
+TxFVN members serve in an advisory role to Texas System of Care and partner on state initiatives that impact children’s mental health.

 Interested in joining the Texas Family Voice Network?
 Learn more.